eecs485staff/primer-spec/docs/CONTRIBUTING.md

 Imagine labeling every change to this project with the following labels (listed _in increasing order of precedence_):

 - `noop`: No updates to client-facing code; documentation updates.
 Does not require a version bump.
-- `patch`: Bugfixes that do not affect any CSS or HTML files; bugfixes that do not change the appearance of a site.
+- `patch`: Bugfixes that do not affect any HTML files; bugfixes that do not drastically change the appearance of a site.
 - `minor`: Changes to CSS or HTML files that do not require users to update their config files; minor changes to the appearance of a site.
 - `major`: Changes that require users to update their configs or deployment systems.